exonum/exonum-doc/src/advanced/consensus/consensus.md

 That is, round `R` means that the validator can process messages related to a round with a number no greater than `R`.
 The current state of a validator can be described as a tuple `(H, R)`.
-The `R` part may differ among validators, but the height `H` is generally the same.
+The `R` part may differ among validators, but the height `H` is usually the same.
+If a specific validator is lagging (e.g., during its initial synchronization, or if it was switched off for some time), its height may be lower.
+In this case, the validator can request missing blocks from other validators and full nodes in order to quickly synchronize with the rest of the network.

 To put it *very* simply, rounds proceed as follows:

 1. Each round has a *leader node*.
 The round leader offers a *proposal* for the next block and broadcasts it accross the network.
-The logic of selecting the leader node is described in the separate algorithm
+The logic of selecting the leader node is described [in a separate algorithm](leader-election.md)
 2. Validators may vote for the proposal by broadcasting a *prevote* message.
-A prevote means that that the validator has been able to parse the proposal and has all transactions specified in it
+  A prevote means that the validator has been able to parse the proposal and has all transactions specified in it
 3. After a validator has collected enough prevotes from a supermajority of other validators, it applies transactions specified in the prevoted proposal, and broadcasts a *precommit* message.
-   This message contains the result of the proposal execution in the form of a new state hash (**TODO:** link to state hash/data model).
-   The precommit expresses that the sender is ready to commit the corresponding proposed block to the blockchain, but needs to see what the other validators have to say on the matter just to be sure
+This message contains the result of the proposal execution in the form of [a new state hash](../storage.md) The precommit expresses that the sender is ready to commit the corresponding proposed block to the blockchain, but needs to see what the other validators have to say on the matter just to be sure
 4. Finally, if a validator has collected a supermajority of precommits with the same state hash for the same proposal, the proposed block is committed to the blockchain.

 In reality, the algorithm is more complex.
 It uses *requests* to obtain unknown information from the other nodes.
 Such requests are sent to nodes that signal